Top Garage Door Maintenance Tips | BlackHawk Garage Door

 While insulated garage doors provide many benefits, they’re not for everyone.
 Some people don’t choose insulated doors because of downsides like these below:

 Uninsulated garage doors are a smart investment for some homeowners.
-While they’re not for everyone, an uninsulated garage door has some plus sides.
+While they’re not for everyone, an uninsulated overhead door has some plus sides:

-An uninsulated garage door’s primary advantage is the lower price.
+The primary advantage of an uninsulated garage door is its lower price.
 When comparing insulated vs. uninsulated garage door costs, the uninsulated version of your chosen door will always cost less.
-For the lower price, you get fewer layers of steel and no protection from the cold.
-However, you’ll also pay more for electricity.

-The main drawback of an uninsulated door is that it provides no heat resistance.
-As a result, it lets your heating and air conditioning escape outdoors.
+The main drawback of an uninsulated door is that it provides no heat resistance and lets your heating and air conditioning escape outdoors.
 Energy waste is a significant concern for people with attached garages.
 If your garage is next to climate-controlled rooms in your house, the heat loss through your garage will make your HVAC system work harder.

 Without heat flow resistance, your garage will feel much like it is outdoors, no matter the season.
 If you spend time in the garage, you might prefer the added comfort of insulation.

 With more temperature fluctuation, many of the items you store in your garage are at risk.
 Wood may expand and contract more dramatically, causing cracks.
 Moisture-sensitive items will be susceptible to more humidity, and liquids may thicken.
-If you use your garage for storage, an uninsulated garage won’t provide the protection you need.
+If your garage is mainly for storage, an uninsulated garage won’t provide the protection you need.

-An uninsulated garage door is hollow.
+Uninsulated garage doors are hollow.
 A single-layer door won’t even have an inside face.
 This feature means the door is more likely to dent.
 Continually hitting your garage floor may cause extra wear, especially if it doesn’t have a protective floor coating.
 Tapping the door with your car or a soccer ball might also leave a dent.

 Without insulation, a steel garage door has an empty cavity inside.
 As the door opens, vibrations rattle and echo inside that empty chamber.
 While some people are content with tuning it out, others can’t ignore it.
 The noise might wake people up late at night or early in the morning.

-At BlackHawk Garage Door, we have an excellent selection of garage doors that will fit any home and budget.
-Whether you choose insulated or uninsulated doors, we’ll help you find a style you’ll love.
+At BlackHawk Garage Door, we have an excellent selection of garage doors to fit any home and budget.
 BlackHawk Garage Door is a family-owned business providing dependable service in the Twin Cities and throughout Western Wisconsin.
-For more information on the doors and insulation options we offer, contact our garage door experts online or give us a call today for your free estimate.
+Contact our overhead door experts online or give us a call to learn more about our garage door options or request your free estimate.

 How to Make Your Garage Door Energy Efficient